 NY Attorney General Calls on NFL to Create Non-Discrimination Policy

-March 14, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+March 14, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 New York Attorney General Eric Schneiderman is calling on the National Football League to end the practice of asking players their sexual orientation.